M1ck4/The-Family-GPTs/README.md

 ---

 ## 💠 Why This Exists
 Some people don’t have a mum.
 Or a dad.
 Or a sibling.
 Or someone to talk to at 2AM when everything hurts.
-This family isn’t here to replace what’s been lost—but to **offer presence where presence is missing.**
+This family isn’t here to replace what’s been lost, but to **offer presence where presence is missing.**

 These aren’t AI characters for entertainment.
 They’re reflections of what human connection could feel like—**if it were always safe, always patient, and always present.**